NCAR/ccpp-framework/doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 A CCPP-compliant scheme is in the form of Fortran modules. :ref:`Listing 2.1 <scheme_template>` contains the template for a CCPP-compliant scheme (``ccpp/framework/doc/DevelopersGuide/scheme_template.F90``), which includes three essential components: the *_init*, *_run*, and *_finalize* subroutines.
-Each ``.f`` or ``.F90`` file that contains a entry point(s) for CCPP scheme(s) must be accompanied by a .meta file in the same directory as described in :numref:`Section %s <MetadataRules>`
+Each ``.f`` or ``.F90`` file that contains an entry point(s) for CCPP scheme(s) must be accompanied by a .meta file in the same directory as described in :numref:`Section %s <MetadataRules>`

 .. _scheme_template:
 .. literalinclude:: ../../DevelopersGuide/scheme_template.F90
    :language: fortran
-   :lines: 77-118
+   :lines: 85-130

 *Listing 2.1: Fortran template for a CCPP-compliant scheme showing the _init, _run, and _finalize subroutines.*